 The COVID-19 Delta variant is more easily spread and causes more severe illness than previous strains in unvaccinated people.

 There is no evidence of increased risk of transmission of COVID-19 to funeral and cemetery workers who handle the bodies confirmed or suspected to be infected with COVID-19.
 The greatest risk is likely to come from failure to employ correct infection prevention and control measures and close contact with family members.

 The NSW government has more information on

-Funeral industry personnel should however employ infection prevention and control measures when handling bodies.
+Funeral industry personnel and cemetery staff should however employ infection prevention and control measures when handling bodies.
 Further information go to the

 Persons in close contact with the body must wear: